AllenInstitute/AllenSDK/doc_template/glif_models.rst

 parameters are stored by name in the instance.coeffs dictionary.
 For more details on which parameters where optimized, please see the technical white paper.

+**Note about spike_cut_length**: the GLIF simulator can optionally skip ahead for a fixed amount of time when a spike is detected.
+If you set `spike_cut_length` to a positive value, `spike_cut_length` time steps will not be simulated and instead be replaced with NaN values in the simulated outputs.

 The GlifNeuron class has six methods that can be customized: three rules for updating voltage, spike threshold, and afterspike currents during the simulation; and three rules for updating those values when a spike is detected